 For more information about the factors that can affect your credit score, see this article from MyFICO.

-Your FICO credit score, created by the Fair Isaac Corporation, is an indicator used by lenders to make decisions about whether or not they will offer you lines of credit.
+Your FICO credit score, created by the Fair Isaac Corporation, is an indicator used by lenders to decide about whether they will offer you lines of credit.
 Your credit score is taken into consideration when you apply for a mortgage, a car loan, or a credit card.
 Sometimes, credit scores are even considered during job or rental applications.

 Below are the ranges of credit scores and what they mean according to one of the largest credit bureaus in the world, Experian: